rolandmueller/bigdata/streamlit.md

 # Docker Working Environment

 Create a folder `gapminder`.
-Open this folder in VS Code (e.g. type in the terminal `code .`).
+Open this folder in VS Code (e.g. type in the folder in the terminal `code .`).
 Create in VS Code the following files with the content:

 `.gitignore`:
 ```bash